r-hub/blog/content/post/2020-01-08-cran-error/index.md

 There are two services that are worth mentioning:

 - [rhub](https://r-hub.github.io/rhub/), which is an R package for using the [R-hub package builder](https://docs.r-hub.io/#package-builder),
-- and the [Rocker project](https://www.rocker-project.org/), which distributes various Docker images useful for R and RStudio testing
+- and the [Rocker project](https://www.rocker-project.org/), which distributes various Docker images useful for R and RStudio testing.

 If you are a maintainer of an R package and don't want to install Docker locally, you will find the `rhub` package very useful, as you can push your package to the server for testing with one command!
-Check out e.g., [the package docs](https://r-hub.github.io/rhub/)
+Check out e.g., [the package docs](https://r-hub.github.io/rhub/).

-If you want to test more locally, and importantly, if you want to test visualizations, GUI, or specific behavior of the code in RStudio, you should take a look on the `Rocker project`.
+If you want to test more locally, and importantly, if you want to test visualizations, GUI, or specific behavior of the code in RStudio, you should take a look at the `Rocker project`.
 They provide easy-to-run Docker images with pre-installed R and RStudio, which you can play with through a browser window.

 ## R-hub locally

-In my case, I am not registered as the main maintainer of Haplin, and I wanted to test locally, so I decided to use one of the `rhub` functions, [`local_check_linux()`](https://r-hub.github.io/rhub/reference/local_check_linux.html).
+In my case, I wanted to test locally, so I decided to use one of the `rhub` functions, [`local_check_linux()`](https://r-hub.github.io/rhub/reference/local_check_linux.html).
 This seemed like a very easy way to run locally tests on a platform that is exactly the same as CRAN uses!
-And it is... only not in my case ;)
+And it is... only not in my case :wink:

 After getting the same error for the nth time, I decided to get help [at the source](https://github.com/r-hub/rhub/issues/322).
 I tried several things, including digging into the `rhub` code locally, but nothing worked.
 Long story short - my Docker installation by default gave no access to internet to the containers it launched.